Resources

 Jump Tag Icon

-For example: A common waiting period you might come across is the time you have to wait before you can use certain special benefits, like Maternity Cover.
-For instance, most health insurance companies will require you to wait for 2 to 4 years before you can actually benefit from the maternity cover.
-This means that you need to have your policy for at least 2 years (or the specific duration mentioned in your health insurance policy) in order to access the maternity benefits.
+For example: Most health insurance companies will require you to wait for 2 to 3 years before you can actually claim the maternity benefit.
+It means you need to have your policy for at least 2 years (or the specific duration mentioned in your health insurance policy) in order to access the maternity benefits.

 Did you know?